isabella232/experience-manager-headless-adaptive-forms.en/help/use-google-material-ui-react-components-to-render-a-headless-form.md

 A separate component is required for each component type ([fieldType](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/story/reference-json-properties-fieldtype--text-input) or :type) used in a Headless Form definition.
 For example, in the Contact Us form that you created in the previous section, the Name, Email, and Phone fields of type `text-input` ([fieldType: "text-input"](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/docs/adaptive-form-components-text-input-field--def)) and the message field is of type `multiline-input` (["fieldType": "multiline-input"](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/docs/reference-json-properties-fieldtype--multiline-input)).

-This custom component would overlay all form fields that use the [fieldType: "text-input"](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/docs/adaptive-form-components-text-input-field--def) property with [Google Material UI Text Field](https://mui.com/material-ui/react-text-field/) component.
-In the Contact Us form that you created in previous section, the Name, Email, and Phone fields use the [fieldType: "text-input"](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/docs/adaptive-form-components-text-input-field--def) property.
+Let's create a custom component to overlay all form fields that use the [fieldType: "text-input"](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/docs/adaptive-form-components-text-input-field--def) property with [Material UI Text Field](https://mui.com/material-ui/react-text-field/) component.

 To create the custom component and map the custom component with the [fieldType](https://opensource.adobe.com/aem-forms-af-runtime/storybook/?path=/docs/adaptive-form-components-text-input-field--def) property :